About Selkie

 Jim Spalink plays bouzouki, guitar, Irish harp and vocals with Selkie.
 In addition to that, he does solo shows and recordings in his home studio of original and traditional music with an old world feel.
 A luthier, he has made many harps and other instruments, including the ones he plays with the band.
 Jim has been a member of Puck Faire, Archive, and AnDro , among others.
 He has an extensive Youtube music channel, which includes his “Hieronymus Bosch Butt Music” which currently has had over 3.4 million views.

 Michele Venegas is a charismatic lead fiddler and banjoist with an authentic style and improvisational chops.
 She previously played with Fonn Mor, An Dro, and the Merry Sisters of Fate.
-She was a Suzuki Violin teacher for many years before she founded Joyful Sounds Music Studio in 2012, and has given thousands of pre-Kindergarten children a musical grounding in the Grand Rapids area.
+Beyond the stage, Michele is a certified sound healing practitioner and founder of Soul Song LLC, where she studies and applies therapeutic sound in community and care based settings.
+You can find out more about Michele's work at www.michigansoundhealing.com.

 Media